Aandri99/RedPitayaRedditCompetition/README.md

 # RedPitayaRedditCompetition
-This serves as an example for the Red Pitaya Reddit Competition Submission of Your Project
+##This serves as an example for the Red Pitaya Reddit Competition Submission of Your Project

-## Quick Description of Project
+# Quick Description of Project
-# Red Pitaya Reaction Time Measurement Ganme
+## Red Pitaya Reaction Time Measurement Game